nf-core/dualrnaseq/docs/parameters.md

 #### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will used cached results where the inputs are the same, continuing from where it ran to previously.
 Alternatively, you can supply a run name to resume a specific run: `-resume [run-name]`.

 If unsure of the run name, you can use the `nextflow log` command to show previous run names.

 #### `-c`

 Specify the path to a specific config file.

 Note: you can use this to override pipeline defaults.

 #### `--custom_config_version`

 Provide git commit id for custom institutional configs hosted at `nf-core/configs`.

 This was implemented for reproducibility purposes.
-Default: `master`.
+Default: `master`

 ```bash
 ## Download and use config file with following git commit id